-Each year, Kaufman Center's Special Music School accepts a new kindergarten class of 15 pupils.
+Each year, Kaufman Music Center's Special Music School accepts a new kindergarten class of 15 pupils.
 Depending on class sizes, we may also offer places for students in grades 1–8.
 Prospective pupils are assessed by musical professionals in both group and individual auditions.

 The Special Music School admissions process is open to all interested students who reside in NYC and meet the age requirements stipulated by the Department of Education.